PaulWassermann/GeoDataProcessing/readme.md

 GeoDataProcessing is a Python application I designed and developped to meet the needs of a geotechnical PhD student studiying in the university of Lorraine, France.

 The purpose of the application is to significantly speed up experimental data processing, which can be a dull, repetitive task.
-It is also meant to output customizable, stylish graphs and excel files to highlight your relevant data.
+It is also meant to output customizable, stylish graphs and excel files to highlight relevant data.

 ### Requirements